Vespoli: History

 The company’s origins date back to the late 1970s when Mike Vespoli was the freshman rowing coach at Yale University.
 It was during a trip to the Henley Royal Regatta in 1977 that he saw the forefather of the shell that changed his life.
 The now defunct British firm, Carbocraft Ltd, was building shells that sandwiched honeycomb between composite fibers.
 "I saw a very advanced shell, realizing, in America at the time, we were rowing in either traditionally built wooden shells or a wooden shell frame with fiberglass skin over it," Vespoli said.
 He began to augment a modest coaching salary by becoming Carbocraft's American sales representative.
-In their day, Carbocrafts were exceptional boats, and the sport of rowing owes Carbocraft for the breakthroughs the company made in carbon-honeycomb shells.

 After three years as Carbocraft's agent, Mike Vespoli realized importing boats led to unacceptable shortfalls in service.
 Customers were dissatisfied with fluctuating boat prices due to unpredictable exchange rates, an unreliable supply of spare parts, and uncertain delivery dates.
 In the summer of 1980, he decided to leave coaching to become a boat builder.
 By the fall, Mike had secured the rights to manufacture Carbocraft shells in the United States and opened a 4000 sqft. shop in Hamden, CT with his father and two employees, Peter Smith, a plant foreman from England, and Ed Kloman, an oarsman turned business executive.
 In the beginning Vespoli kept the basic Carbocraft design, which came to be known as the “A” hull model but he improved the construction techniques.
 Vespoli's new shells were well accepted and soon he talked the city of New Haven into selling him land for a modern boat-building plant.